Antonio1710/Protheus/.github/pull_request_template.md

 (Include a description of modifications mades in the source code.)
 # Ticket (Ticket number)

 - Por favor, incluir o número do ticket do Movidesk.
-(Please, include the ticket number of Movidesk.)
+(Please, include the ticket number of Movidesk)

 # Tipo de Mudança (Type of change)